DeviceFarmer/adbkit/README.md

 We use [debug][node-debug], and our debug namespace is `adb`.
 Some of the dependencies may provide debug output of their own.
 To see the debug output, set the `DEBUG` environment variable.
 For example, run your program with `DEBUG=adb:* node app.js`.

-Note that even though the module is written in [CoffeeScript][coffeescript], only the compiled JavaScript is published to [NPM][npm], which means that it can easily be used with pure JavaScript codebases, too.

 ### Examples

 The examples may be a bit verbose, but that's because we're trying to keep them as close to real-life code as possible, with flow control and error handling taken care of.